TypeCellOS/BlockNote/packages/website/docs/docs/slash-menu.md

     const currentBlock: Block = editor.getTextCursorPosition().block;
     const helloWorldBlock: PartialBlock = {
       type: "paragraph",
-      content: [{type: "text", text: "Hello World", styles: {bold: true}}], };
+      content: [{ type: "text", text: "Hello World", styles: { bold: true } }],
+    };

     editor.insertBlocks([helloWorldBlock], currentBlock, "after");
   };

-  const insertHelloWorldItem: ReactSlashMenuItem =
+  const insertHelloWorldItem: ReactSlashMenuItem = new ReactSlashMenuItem(
-    new ReactSlashMenuItem(
     "Insert Hello World",
     insertHelloWorld,
     ["helloworld", "hw"],
     "Other",
-      <HiOutlineGlobeAlt size = {18}
-  />,
+    <HiOutlineGlobeAlt size={18} />,
     "Used to insert a block with 'Hello World' below."
-)
+  );

   const editor = useBlockNote({
-    slashCommands: [
+    slashCommands: [...defaultReactSlashMenuItems, insertHelloWorldItem],
-      ...defaultReactSlashMenuItems,
-      insertHelloWorldItem
-    ]
   });

-  return <BlockNoteView editor = {editor}
+  return <BlockNoteView editor={editor} />;
-  />;
 }
 ```

 :::

 If you're confused about what's happening inside `execute`, head to [Introduction to Blocks](/docs/blocks), which will guide you through manipulating blocks in the editor using code.
 When creating your own `ReactSlashMenuItem`s, also make sure you use the class constructor like in the demo.